badiladiana/Assignment/README.md

 Assignment.
    The web project itself, is a simple MVC solution, which calls the ServiceManager to retrieve the top 10 makelaar's.
 There is a small Manager folder in there as well which helps with mapping and converting the DTO to the actual ViewModel,removing that responsibility from the controller.
 On the front end side, a very simple razor view which contains the table with top 10 agents and a checkbox that allows the user to select objects with our without garden.
-For the rest of parameters, like city(Amsterdam) I decided no have fixed values.
+For the rest of parameters, like city(Amsterdam) I decided to have fixed values.

    My purpose was to be able to show you how I see the separation of concerns in this particular case, try to have a good optimization of API call, have security in mind for sensitive things like APIkeys, have a business point of view in mind and build a simple but hopefully logical solution.